iamnitinmisra/morning-reviews/week6/node-4.md

     };
     ```

-13. After using SQL Tabs to create the table, use Postman to check to see if the registration endpoint works and if you can successfully register a person in your database
+13. Use SQL Tabs to create the table,
+<br/> Use Postman to check to see if the registration endpoint works and if you can successfully register a person in your database

 14. Next, let's build out the login functionality.

-Again, we are going to want to use the middleware function on this to check the username value to make sure it is a valid email.
-After that, we will be checking the username to see if it exists in the database and if the password after being salted and hashed matches the password saved in the database, if so then we will be sending back that user's information to the frontend.
+* Again, we are going to want to use the middleware function on this to check the username value to make sure it is a valid email.
+* After that, we will be checking the username to see if it exists in the database
+* if the password matches the hashed password saved in the database ,
+* and if so then we will be sending back that user's information to the frontend.

     ```js
     // index.js